wanglin2/mind-map/web/src/pages/Doc/en/richText/index.md

 }
 ```

+- `clear`：Is clear style

+- `pure`：v0.9.4+, If set to true, only the text style will be formatted and will not be synchronized to the node's data

 Formats the currently selected text.
+The style settings will be synchronized to the data of the node.

 ### formatRangeText(range, config = {})